Chenyi-Fu/REALM/README.md

 # Robust Epidemiological AnaLytics Modeling (REALM) toolkit
 The repository contains code for a epidemiological model utilized in the research effort of us.
 Code created by Chenyi Fu (chenyi_fu_201509@163.com) and please CITE the following when you are utilizing our results：

-Chenyi Fu, Minglong Zhou, Melvyn Sim, Robust Epidemiological Analytics, 2022.
+Chenyi Fu, Minglong Zhou, Melvyn Sim, Kelvin Bryan Tan.
+Robust Epidemiological Analytics, 2022.

 This repository contains multiple files, most of them being archived in the `REALM` folder:
 1. `REALM/REAML.py` - The current version of main code implemented in our work.
 It contains multiple functions and users can implement their deterministic/stochastic/robust epidemiological forecast and deterministic/robust optimization models in a straightforward fashion.